-- Policy 2 Maintain the stability and natural condition of stream channels. - Policy 3 Determine and preserve 100-year floodplain storage of all water bodies. - Policy 4 Support the EPA Total Maximum Daily Load (TMDL) program though cooperation with agencies and local stakeholder groups, participation in TMDL studies, and implementation of recommendations from TMDL studies when applicable. - Policy 5 Cooperate with the St. Croix Basin Planning Team to improve the water quality of the St. Croix Basin. - Policy 6 Cooperate with local and regional interests to mitigate existing flooding conditions along the St. Croix and Mississippi Rivers. - Policy 7 Minimize the impact of mining activities on surface water quality. - Policy 8 Develop a biological, physical, and chemical monitoring program for surface waters. - Policy 9 Identify stream and wetland restoration opportunities.
+- Policy 4 Support the EPA Total Maximum Daily Load (TMDL) program though cooperation with agencies and local stakeholder groups, participation in TMDL studies, and implementation of recommendations from TMDL studies when applicable. - Policy 5 Cooperate with the St. Croix Basin Planning Team to improve the water quality of the St. Croix Basin. - Policy 6 Cooperate with local and regional interests to mitigate existing flooding conditions along the St. Croix and Mississippi Rivers. - Policy 7 Minimize the impact of mining activities on surface water quality. - Policy 8 Implement a biological, physical, and chemical monitoring program for surface waters. - Policy 9 Identify stream and wetland restoration opportunities.